wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v2.72 - 20.05.2013 =
+* Added: pagination on Music Box page
+* Fixed: small fixes for Banner Box page

+= v2.71 - 07.05.2013 =
+* Added: pagination on Banner Box page
+* Fixed: reports sometimes a error "Fatal error: Only variables can be passed by reference"
+* Fixed: compatibility with SEO plugin
+* Changed: Options page
+* Fixed: Vulnerability on Search images.

 = v2.70 - 11.04.2013 =
 * Fixed: Compatibility with some modern themes
 * Added: Music for gallery skins